“I was in such a dark place and I struggled to get up in the morning.”

 When you were at Doncaster, and now at United, did you have support from these clubs in terms of looking after your mental health?

-I think we have such good support around us, if anything like an injury does happen.
-We won’t find ourselves in a bad place.
+We have such good support around us, if anything like an injury does happen.

 What would be your advice to girls who dream of a career in football?